PungaruStelian/Pairing-Heap/README.md

 3. You can define helper functions if needed.
 The same recursion type restrictions apply to them.

-4. The total score is 120 points, with 100 being the standard score and 20 bonus points.

-## Deductions

-* 10 points for each recursion type restriction not respected
-* Using procedures with side effects
-* Hardcoded answers

 ## Testing

 The `checker.rkt` file contains tests for each function.
 Run it to check the correctness of your implementation.

-## Deadline

-The assignment must be uploaded to vmchecker by XX.XX.2025.

 ## Additional Resources

 * [Racket Documentation](https://docs.racket-lang.org/)